31omii/31omii/README.md

 This is omiiシ.
-<n>I make cool stuff.
+I make cool stuff.

 <br>